Case Study: CRUSH COVID RI

 Give Rhode Islanders a tool to crush COVID, while spreading hope to other parts of the country.

-WONGDOODY and Infosys partnered with the state of Rhode Island to develop CRUSH COVID RI, a simple, privacy-first contact tracing mobile app.
+WONGDOODY and Infosys Public Services partnered with the state of Rhode Island to develop CRUSH COVID RI, a simple, privacy-first contact tracing mobile app.
 Key functionality of the HIPAA-compliant CRUSH COVID RI app includes a log for symptom history, a map of nearby testing centers, and a digital location diary that will help contact tracing if the user tests positive.
 A location and symptom diary also filters data into a larger database and correlates with outbreaks, while explicit user consent throughout means no patient information is shared.

-And since we know the more people who use this app, the more successful it will be, WONGDOODY and Infosys are making this technology available to universities and other high-population communities to help fight the spread of the disease.
+And since we know the more people who use this app, the more successful it will be, WONGDOODY and Infosys Public Services are making this technology available to universities and other high-population communities to help fight the spread of the disease.
 A social media campaign and a tutorial video will round out the effort, letting students and others know how easy it is to get the app, and how the ability to Crush COVID is in their freshly washed hands.

 Quote from RI Governor Gina Raimondo: